Media and Information Center

 - University of California San Francisco story on the innovative incorporation of art as medicine at the USCF Medical Center, giving historical perspective on the research on creative expression as healing, and discussing the specific problem of loneliness.

-- A 2017 a study into creative expression as a way to increase patient activation in the management of Type 2 diabetes shows
+- 2017 a study published in Physician Leadership Journal discussing creative expression as a way to increase patient activation in the management of Type 2 diabetes.

 - A 2013 CDC review on the substantial increase of suicide among adults since 1999, with deaths from suicide surpassing deaths from motor vehicle crashes.